smatting/pointer-cc/README.md

 - `window.contains` is used by pointer-cc to find the instrument window.
 Pick a string here that is contained in the window title of the instrument.
 It's usually the name of the instrument.
 Note that the case has to also match (comparison is case-sensitive).

 - `controls` The `controls.c1`, `controls.c2`, ... sections correspond to the control elements that you marked in the screenshots.
-You can see the `c?` number that belongs to acontrol element in the pointer-cc window when you select .
+You can see the `c?` number that belongs to acontrol element in the pointer-cc window when you select it via the panning knobs.

 - `controls.c1.x`: x coordinate of the control element (was extracted from screenshot)